pUrGe12/MLBxG-extension/README.md

 Have created seperate ports for the panel and the options page because it will be much easier to manage and make changes in that.

 # Installing

+Create a virtual environment otherwise there might be version conflicts.

+    python3 -m venv duxMLB
+    source duxMLB/bin/activate

+Then install the dependencies using

+    pip install -r requirements.txt